stoftot/40k-Roster-Master/Documentation/Data layout/DataDescreption.md

 ## Stratagems.csv
-This table describes the diffrent strategems there is in detachment
+This table describes the diffrent strategems there is in a detachment

 id: the id of the stratagem
 faction_id: the faction id, refferencing the faction table, if this is empty, its a core stratagem